canelkatmis/eks-gitops-demo/README.md

 *GitOps for infra > create and update your whole EKS environment*

-*GitOps for app mgmt > build and deploy applications to EKS*
+*GitOps for app > build and deploy applications to EKS*

 - No 3rd party tools
 - No webhook